littledan/proposal-proxy-transparent/README.md

 ## Semantics

 For the most part, transparent Proxies act exactly like ordinary Proxies.
-The only difference is that, in several algorithms, there is an extra step to "tunnel" down to the underlying receiver, with the following algorithm:
+The only difference is that, in several algorithms, there is an extra step to "tunnel" down to the underlying receiver, with the `Proxy.transparent.unwrap` algorithm.

-### Tunnel(_O_)
-1. If _O_ is a transparent Proxy, return _O_'s target.
-1. Otherwise, return _O_

 ### Usage cases